lphcreat/feature_create_select/README.md

 # About
-https://github.com/lphcreat/feature_create_select you can easily transform data to features and select features by this package.
+this contain all component you can very easily use this model.
-This is a tool for feature create by featuretools and plot features selecting by feature_selector(use 'pip install --no-deps feature_selector'). if you do not need plot you can use feature_create drop null/unique/corr features.
+This is a tool for model create from original data by featuretools and eval.
+Have DataCheck(check data)/AutoCreate(create features)/AutoSelect(select features)/ModelSelect(select model) will add ModelDeploy(deploy model)/MonitorPredict(monitor prediction)

 # Methods
 ## Import Class
-from feature_create_select.feature_create import AutoCreate from feature_create_select.auto_select_feature import AutoSelect
+from feature_create_select.feature_create import AutoCreate from feature_create_select.feature_select import AutoSelect

 ## Usage
-you can see examples in auto_select_test.ipynb/feature_create_test.ipynb
+you can see examples in auto_select_test.ipynb/feature_create_test.ipynb will add full_example by the path: data_check -> feature_create -> feature_select -> model_select -> model_deploy -> monitor_predict

 # Future
-now we have feature creating and selecting,but in ml,first step is data cleaning. so will add data cleaning in future,and model selecting and parameters tunning and so on. the ml path like:data cleaning(包括缺失值处理/异常值剔除等)-> feature creating(还包括数据标准化) -> feature selecting -> model selecting(find best model and parameters) -> model traing -> deploy
+add model_deploy,outline_check,monitor_predict;